MitMaro/rsync-backup/README.md

 not however offer a Linux client.
 I created this script to sync, via a cron job, the files from my Linux laptop to an external drive attached to an I had an old Apple laptop kicking around.
 The old laptop is running the Sync.com client and syncs my files to Sync.com.

+## FAQ

+#### Notifications not shown with cron.

+I've had luck with adding the following to the top of the crontab.

+    DISPLAY=:0.0
+    XAUTHORITY=/home/user/.Xauthority

 ## License